yale-rhgp/yale-rhgp.github.io/about.md

 key: page-about
 ---

-We are a group of students who have studied reproductive history and politics together over the last few months in a course called Reproductive Health, Gender & Power in the U.S., taught by Ziv Eisenberg.
+We are a group of Yale students who have studied reproductive history and politics together over the last few months in a course called Reproductive Health, Gender & Power in the U.S., taught by Ziv Eisenberg.

 After hearing disturbing news of the leaked SCOTUS draft, we felt moved to take actions and share our learned knowledge of this topic.
 We hope this website can serve as an educational tool, providing historic context and inspiration for further learning and action.

 Under the <b>SCOTUS Draft</b> page, you can read the draft with linked analyses offering historic context and highlighting Alito's inaccuracies and fallacies.

-On the <b>History Timeline</b> page, you can find a historic timeline of ederal abortion policy and laws.
+On the <b>History Timeline</b> page, you can find a historic timeline of federal abortion policy and laws.

 In the <b>Visual Archive</b> gallery, you can find an archive of the Roe-era abortion debate, 1970 to the present, including protest materials, logos, merchandise, and newspaper clippings intended for display in public space, created by individuals or collegiate, local, and national organizations.
 We analyze the terms and visual language used and reference key legislation, historical events, and organizations.